rohithteja/Dynamic-Graph-Embedding/README.md

 # Graph Embedding for dynamic PPI networks

-This repository has the code to generate embeddings from dynamic graphs and also the code to construct dynamic graphs from static graph and gene expression data
+This repository has the code for:
+1. Preprocessing gene expression data
+2. Constructing dynamic graphs from static graphs using the expression dataset
+3. Generating embeddings for the dynamic graphs
+4. Evaluating Link Prediction for the embeddings